 On May 31, 2019, OBO Ventures, Inc. ("OBO"), a wholly owned subsidiary of the Company, entered into a sale-leaseback transaction with an unaffiliated third-party involving 12 former Toys "R" Us store locations which were acquired by OBO on August 29, 2018.
 OBO received approximately \$42.0 million for the 12 locations, which resulted in no net gain or loss.
-Each of the 12 leased locations has 15-year lease terms with options for renewal.
+Each of the 12 leased locations has 15-year lease terms with options for renewal and are included in operating lease liabilities in the accompanying consolidated balance sheets.